hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 As part of communication protocols, the IETF has standardized a number of data formats such as the Internet Message Format [@RFC5322], vCard [@RFC6350], iCalendar [@RFC5545], or, more recently, JSContact [@RFC9553] and JSCalendar [@RFC8984].

 While mainly designed for interoperability, many of these data formats have also become popular for data portability, i.e., the import/export of data across different services.
-The growing importance of data portabilty however demands for an open standard archive format which can deal with different types of personal data in a homegeneous fashion.
+The growing importance of data portability however demands for an open standard archive format which can deal with different types of personal data in a homogeneous fashion.

 To this end, this document proposes the Personal Data Portability Archive format (PDPA), suitable for import/export, backup/restore, and data transfer scenarios for personal data.
 It is compatible with both IMAP and JMAP and should be suitable as an interchange format between related software and services such as for email, contacts, calendaring, tasks, or files.